dulvui/99managers-futsal-edition/ROADMAP.md

 ## Backlog
 Features/issues that will [probably] be added/solved in future.

+- In-game editor for player and team
+- Export and import for player and team
+- Translations
+    - Spanish
+    - Portuguese
+    - French

 ## In progress
 List of features that are currently worked on.

+- Buy and sell players
+- Better match engine
+    - Use finite state machines for teams and players

 ## Done
 Features/issues that are added/solved in specific version.